cuynu/vancedx/README.md

 - Chromecast v2 casting does not works on non-root variant due to Vanced+ microG
 - In-app purchases can't be processed on non-root variant
-- 18.28.33 DEVELOPMENT variant are crashing and doesnt work

 ### Troubleshoot